gbroxey/blog/wip5.md

 ## Addendum B - Using More Symmetry

-## Appendix C - Binary Search for Mediants and Edges
+## Addendum C - Binary Search for Mediants and Edges

 ---